opensovereigncloud/docs/docs/iaas/usage-guides/networking.md

 ### Key Fields:

 - `peerings` (`list`): Are the list of network peerings with this `Network` (optional).
 ### More about IronCore Network:

-- **Network creation**: [ironcore-net](https://github.com/ironcore-dev/ironcore-net) is the network plugin for IronCore that realizes the `Network` resource, When an IronCore `Network` is created, a corresponding `core.apinet.ironcore.dev/Network` is created in the ironcore-net(apinet) cluster.
+- **Network creation**: [ironcore-net](https://github.com/ironcore-dev/ironcore-net) is the network plugin for IronCore that realizes the `Network` resource.
+When an IronCore `Network` is created, a corresponding `core.apinet.ironcore.dev/Network` is created in the ironcore-net(apinet) cluster.
 Once created and with an allocated ID, the IronCore `Network` will be patched with the corresponding providerID of the apinet Network and set to state: `Available`.
 The format of a network providerID is as follows:
 `ironcore-net://<namespace>/<name>/<id>/<uid>`